vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. Under **Advanced Settings** (you may need to scroll down), ensure that **Device-to-cloud partitions** is set to **4**.

     The number of partitions relates the device-to-cloud messages to the number of simultaneous readers of these messages.
 Most IoT hubs will only need four partitions, which is the default value.
-For this course you will create your IoT Hub using the default number of partitions.
+For this lab you will create your IoT Hub using the default number of partitions.

 1. Within the **Transport Layer Security (TLS)** section, ensure the **Minimum TLS Version** is set to **1.0**.